How to Build a Professional Photography Portfolio with Zero Clients

 Build your portfolio’s diversity by taking on projects of all kinds

-Once you have a great foundation of images and projects and paying customers slowly start in as you reach out, (we have another blog post here titled “How to Send Photography Pitches That Get High Response Rates”) you need to be a “yes man” or “yes ”.
+Once you have a great foundation of images and projects and paying customers slowly start rolling in as you reach out, (we have another blog post here titled “How to Send Photography Pitches That Get High Response Rates”) you need to be a “yes ” or “yes ”.
 Your portfolio is in its infancy.
 Now is the time for you to focus on building diversity amongst products and services within your portfolio so that you have case studies available when other clients come knocking or you go looking for a business.

 Now obviously it is important to say “no” to jobs that are unfairly paid or that go against your values.
 Just don’t turn down jobs for the wrong reasons.
 Supplement your portfolio with diversity.